Master of Arts in Arts Administration

 Consider a dual degree

-Combine your MAAA with IU's #1-ranked MPA degree and further your career possibilities.
+Combine your MAAA with IU's top-ranked MPA degree and further your career possibilities.
 The course requirements for the dual MAAA-MPA can be completed in just five semesters, plus an internship usually carried out during one of the summers in which you’re enrolled in the program.
 This dual degree provides a combination of skills especially well suited for you if you have an interest in doing applied research for arts organizations in the commercial, nonprofit, or public sector.

 Establish an international career in cultural policy and management by combining the MAAA with the Master of Arts in Cultural Policy and Arts Management at University College Dublin in Dublin, Ireland.
 Spend your entire second year learning and working abroad.